An improved method to derive the kappa distribution in polytropic plasmas

-We consider the stationary state of an isotropic non-uniform Vlasov-Poisson system.
-The ions are set as a static background for simplicity, while the electrons are groverned by the stationary Vlasov-Poisson equations,
+\textit{Derivation of the kappa distribution.} We consider the steady state of an isotropic non-uniform Vlasov-Poisson system.
+The ions are set as a static background for simplicity, while the electrons are governed by the steady-state Vlasov-Poisson equations,